Santander Logo

 Santander Emblem

-Since 2007, the financial and credit group’s logo has been a combination of its name and a stylized fire whirlwind.
-The graphic part is an oval with wavy lines extending beyond it.
-At first, a red rectangle served as the background, but in 2018 the designers removed the geometric shape, considering it unnecessary.
+Since 2007, the logo of the financial and credit group has been a combination of the name and a stylized fiery swirl.
+The graphic part is an oval with wavy lines extending beyond its limits.
+Initially, the background was a red rectangle, but in 2018, the designers removed the geometric figure, considering it superfluous.

-The emblem reflects the core values of Santander: strength, leadership, internationality.
+The emblem reflects Santander’s main values: strength, leadership, and internationality.
 The flame is used as a sign of dynamism and triumph.
-Also, in its form, it resembles “S” – the initial letter of the name of a banking organization.
+Also, in its shape, it resembles an “S” – the initial letter of the name of the banking organization.

-The typeface featured in the 2007-2018 logo has a lot in common with the Berstrom DT Bold.
-Since 2018, a rounded bold sans serif font has been used – the exact opposite of the previous version.
+The font used in the 2007-2018 logo has a lot in common with Berstrom DT Bold.
+Since 2018, a rounded semi-bold font without serifs has been used – the complete opposite of the previous version.

-The color scheme includes red and white, with red dominating.
-It symbolizes determination, energy, and strength.
+The color palette includes red and white colors, with red dominating.
+It symbolizes decisiveness, energy, and strength.

 Santander color codes